Diobyte/QQTLuaLS/README.md

 - Use `squared_dist_to_ignore_z()` instead of `dist_to_ignore_z()` for distance checks in loops to avoid square root calculations.
 - Cache frequently accessed objects like `get_local_player()` in variables.
 - Prefer table lookups over repeated function calls in hot paths.
+- Use `vec3:length_3d_squared()` for distance comparisons when exact distance isn't needed.
+- Leverage LuaJIT's JIT compilation by avoiding dynamic code generation and using consistent types.

 ## License